What You’ll Catch

 - CALM WATERS: The fishing area around Doc Warner’s Lodge is protected from the open ocean by barrier islands.
 This makes for good fishing, but also keeps the water calm for optimal fishing.

 Life at Docs

-- ORIENTATION: Upon arriving at Doc Warner’s, the first order of the evening is to become familiar with the facilities and then to settle in for your week-long adventure.
+- ORIENTATION: Upon arriving at Doc Warner’s, the first order of the evening is to become familiar with the facilities and then to settle in for your week-long Alaska fishing trips.
 After you and your fellow guests have enjoyed a delicious meal, you will begin orientation.